Jump to

 Random processes discover simple solutions Rationale

-And also perhaps, why the phrase "as simple as possible - but not any simpler" might apply to physics
+Why the phrase "as simple as possible - but not any simpler"

 So, as a question, is there any possibility at all that our universe could be a universe of particles?